How the eye lens works

 Can you prevent cataracts?

-By avoiding excessive sun exposure, such as wearing sunglasses with UV protection, it may be possible to ward off the speed of the deterioration of the eye’s natural lens.
+By avoiding excessive sun exposure, such as wearing sunglasses with UV protection, it may be possible to slow the deterioration of the eye’s natural lens.
 However, many people develop cataracts over time, and the National Eye Institute reports that the risk of developing cataracts increases every decade, starting at forty.
 Sixty-one percent of women and thirty-nine percent of men will develop cataracts in their lifetime.

 It is crucial that after forty, you have a regular eye examination.
 As the eye lens becomes thicker and cloudier with time, it can lead to eye inflammation and the risk of damaging the eye to the point of blindness.